rcsurridge/rcsurridge/README.md

 Over the past year, I have delved into the realm of data science, focusing on...

-- 🛠 Big data engineering
-- 🏛 Data architecture
-- 📈 Data visualization
+🛠 Big data engineering &nbsp;&nbsp; 🏛 Data architecture &nbsp;&nbsp; 📈 Data visualization

 Now, in my final year of graduate studies, I am eagerly seeking full and part-time opportunities to put my classroom knowledge into action and further hone my programming skills using the latest methodologies.